Search programs by:

 Community volunteering doesn’t get more rewarding than this.
 On the island of Leyte, a one hour flight southeast of Manila, a community development project has been established.
 At the heart of the program volunteers are needed to help staff at the local community centre.
 The centre is the lifeblood of the community and provides vital support for the local people.

-How would you like to do something utterly selfless, totally rewarding and completely life changing?
-You should consider volunteering in rural Vietnam.
+How would you like to experience a totally rewarding and life changing opportunity?
+This is your chance to develop and demonstrate a meaningful consideration for others, through volunteering in rural Vietnam.
 The Orphanage and Community Centre aims to provide a caring home for orphans who have lost one or both parents.

 The Marine Conservation and Dolphin Research Project is based in the Menai Bay Conservation Area in Zanzibar.
 Established in 1997, it is home to a vivid array of marine creatures including whales, bottlenose and humpback dolphins.
 Through participation in this project you’ll help collect data for research studies, assist the community in developing sustainable tourism and lend a hand with beach clean ups, tree planting and more.